petersulyok/smfc/README.md

     root@home:~# ipmitool sensor thresh FAN1 upper 1600 1700 1800
     ```
   - You can also edit and run `ipmi/set_ipmi_treshold.sh` to configure all IPMI sensor thresholds
-  - If you install a new BMC firmware on your Super Micro motherboard you have to configure IPMI thresholds again
+  - If you install new BMC firmware on your Super Micro motherboard, you have to configure IPMI thresholds again
   - If you do not see fans when executing `ipmitool sensors`, you may want to reset the BMC to factory default using the Web UI or using `ipmitool mc reset cold`
   - Noctua specifies the variance of minimum and maximum fan rotational speeds (e.g. see the [specification of Noctua NF-F12 PWM](https://noctua.at/en/products/fan/nf-f12-pwm/specification)).
 For example: